digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

         velero.io/source-cluster-k8s-minor-version: "21"
       ...
       ```
 4. Take a look at the `DO Spaces` bucket, there's a new folder named `backups`.
-The folder listing looks similar to:
+The folder listing reveals the assets that were created for the `ambassador-backup`:

     ![Dashboard location for backup image](../images/velero-backup-space-2.png)

-    As seen above, the backup files will be in your `Spaces` bucket.
-A snapshot of the persistent volume will be listed in the `DigitalOcean` control panel under the `Images` link.

 5. Simulate a disaster by deleting the  `ambassador` namespace: